-Mold and mildew are both types of fungi; typically mold is black or green and mildew is gray or white.
-Mold typically grows on food whereas mildew on damp surfaces like bathroom walls, leather or fabrics.
+Mold and mildew are types of fungi; typically, mold is black or green, and mildew is gray or white.
+Mold tends to grows on food, whereas mildew is an issue on damp surfaces, like bathroom walls, basement walls, or fabrics.
 Mold grows in the form of multicellular filaments or hyphae, while mildew has flat growth.
-Mildew is often referred to a kind of mold (or mold in its early stages), and is classified as powdery (under the order Erysiphales) and downy (under the family Peronosporaceae).
+Mildew is often referred to as a kind of mold (or mold in its early stages), and is classified as powdery (under the order Erysiphales) and downy (under the family Peronosporaceae).

 Prolonged exposure to mold spores can cause health problems such as allergic reactions and respiratory problems, due to the toxins (mycotoxins) it produces.

 Mildew can cause damage to crops and other plants it infests.
 Inhalation of mildew can cause coughing, headache, scratchy throat and lung problems.
-Mildew can also start growing in lungs and cause other serious.
+Mildew can also start growing in lungs and cause other serious health problems.

 This video explains the difference between toxic and allergenic mold (mildew).

 To prevent mold and mildew in your home, you need to keep all the areas dry and moisture-free.
 Check the humidity levels inside the house and take measures to control it.
 Fix any leak in the bathroom, kitchen or other areas.
 Have your heating and cooling systems regularly inspected.
 Finish perishable food within 3-4 days.

 To protect crops from mildew use seeds that are resistant to mildew, remove infested plants and weeds; avoid overhead heating, plant crops that are resistant and susceptible to mildew in rotation to prevent the growth of these fungi.